May 14, 2026

 Common Challenges and How to Solve Them

 • Mangled technical terms: Add them to your custom dictionary right after the first mistake.
-Willow learns fast.
+Most dedicated tools pick up corrections quickly and won't repeat the same error.

 • Punctuation control: Use voice commands like "new line" or "open bracket" to handle structure without breaking your rhythm.